tests can help women track fertility

 Results should be read after five minutes.
 Like all ovulation test strips,

-test line must be as dark or darker than the control line to indicate impending
+The test line must be as dark or darker than the control line to indicate

-ovulation, and some women say it takes practice to confidently spot a positive
+impending ovulation, and some women say it takes practice to confidently spot a

-test.
-Many women save multiple days of test strips in order to compare results.
+positive test.
+Many women save multiple days of test strips in order to compare

-Tests are individually packaged, so they can be used from month to month as
+results.
+Tests are individually packaged, so they can be used from month to

-Other than being tricky to use, one of the biggest complaints about
+Other than sometimes being tricky to use, one complaint about Wondfos is

-Wondfos is that knock-offs are common.
-Several Amazon reviewers say they
+that knock-offs are common.
+Several Amazon reviewers say they received faulty

-received faulty test strips with green tips that were packaged without the
+test strips with green tips that were packaged without the Wondfo logo.
+Wondfo

 Women who would be comfortable with a more recognizable name might want